UnawareWolf/Altranmas_2020/README.md

 Santa is delivering presents to an infinite two-dimensional grid of houses.

 He begins by delivering a present to the house at his starting location, and then an elf traffic controller at the North Pole tells him where to move next.
-The elf consults it's XFacts software \(Courtesy of Altranmas Corp.\) to determine a suitable direction for Santa to move his sleigh.
+The elf consults it's Claus-Sight software \(Courtesy of Altranmas Corp.\) to determine a suitable direction for Santa to move his sleigh.
 Moves are always exactly one house to the north \(^\), south \(v\), east \(>\), or west \(<\).
 After each move, Santa delivers another present to the house at his new location.

-However, unbeknownst to Santa or the elf traffic controller, there is a critical bug in the software and so the directions are a little off...
+However, unbeknownst to Santa or the elf traffic controller, there is a fault in the software and so the directions are a little off...
 Santa ends up visiting some houses more than once.
 How many houses receive at least one present?

 For example: